 Questions should be directed to Dr. Susan McCarthy.

-PowerPoint presentations from the December 2016 Workshop (Posted with permission from each author; please do not use without consent):
+PDFs of the presentations from the January 2018 Workshop (Posted with permission from each author; please do not use without consent):

-- Introduction to the NIH Grants System and DCB
+- Introduction to the NIH Grants System and Division of Cancer Biology

-- Communicating with Your NCI Program Director: Understanding the Who, What, Why & How
+- Communicating with Your NCI Program Director: It's a Two Way Street

 - Awards to Support Trainees

-- CRCHD: Cancer Health Disparities Research and Diversity Training Opportunities
+- CRCHD: Cancer Health Disparities Research and Diversity Research Opportunities

 - Additional DCB-Relevant Engagement and Funding Opportunities